Category Archives: Events / Programs

 The Stine Award is given annually to a continuing Resident Assistant member of the junior class.
 The successful applicant must have a record of demonstrated outstanding service and positive contributions to the Department of Housing and Residential Programs and the general campus community.
 Applications are reviewed and the recipient selected by members of the Housing and Residential Programs Department Administration.
 The recipient will receive a monetary scholarship applicable to the expenses of their senior year.

-The 2021-21 is Jamie VanHorn, an Art Education major from Highspire, PA.
+The 2021-22 award recipient is Jamie VanHorn, an Art Education major from Highspire, PA.
 She has been a Resident Assistant in West Village since August 2021.
 Jamie has shown great strengths in the areas of role modeling and professionalism in her position as a Resident Assistant.
 In West Village, Jamie has made it a goal to know as many residents as she can and knows their first names.
 Jamie does her best to provide fun programs for the residents and is always available to talk when someone needs help or advice.
 She is always level-headed and never lets someone’s negative attitude bring her own attitude down.
 When dealing with a difficult topic, Jamie is always positive and tries to help everyone focus on the goal and stay determined.
 Any time there is a challenging situation, Jamie is always willing to help and take the lead on resolving the situation.

 Academically, Jamie excels at making sure she is doing her best to reach her graduation goals and success for after college.
 Outside of the Resident Assistant Position, Jamie has been involved in other activities around campus and the community.
 Jamie volunteers at the Loft and works with the MU Color of Teaching organization, who goal it is to support current MU students of color that are education majors by providing them leadership opportunities and a support group network.
 Jamie currently presents at the MU student art exhibits, which helps get more student active in the art community.
 From 2019- 2020, Jamie was also a member of the Millersville University Marching Band.
 Jamie is committed to being a positive influence for students and for trying to help others here at Millersville and the community at large.